 How to Make Banana Milk (Vegan, Paleo, 5 Minutes!)

 Banana milk is one of my favourite homemade milk alternatives, right up there with Cashew Milk, Oat Milk, and Almond Milk.
-I like to use it when I want a change of pace or don’t have time to make other, more involved milk recipes, but if you have a nut allergy and are dairy-free, banana milk could be a game-changer for you!
+I like to use it when I want a change of pace or don’t have time to make other, more involved milk recipes.
+But, if you have a nut allergy and are dairy-free, banana milk could be a game-changer for you!

 Notes on Ingredients

-Please note that this is important information on the ingredients and instructions and the FULL recipe with amounts and details can be found DOWN BELOW (scroll to it) in the recipe card.
+Please note that this is important information on the ingredients and instructions, and the full recipe with amounts and details can be found below (scroll to the recipe card).

 - Banana – Use a ripe (or over-ripe) banana for more sweetness and banana flavour.
 If you’re not a fan of bananas, use an under-ripe banana, which will give you a more neutral-flavoured banana milk.